newquayweather Pachanga

 Source: Observatorio Vulcanologico y Sismologico de Costa Rica-Universidad Nacional (OVSICORI-UNA)

-Unrest at Ahyi Seamount continued during 7-13 February.
-A satellite image on 8 February showed a plume of discolored water in the vicinity of the seamount, indicating possible submarine activity.
+Unrest at Ahyi Seamount continued during 7-14 March.
+A few hydroacoustic detections coming from the direction of Ahyi were identified in data from underwater pressure sensors near Wake Island (about 2,270 km E of Ahyi).
+Weather clouds obscured satellite views of the seamount.
 The Aviation Color Code remained at Yellow (the second lowest level on a four-color scale) and the Volcano Alert Level remained at Advisory (the second lowest level on a four-level scale).

 Source: US Geological Survey

-The Japan Meteorological Agency (JMA) reported ongoing eruptive activity at Minamidake Crater (Aira Caldera?s Sakurajima volcano) during 10-17 February.
-Nightly crater incandescence was visible in webcam images.
-On 10 February sulfur dioxide emissions were high, averaging 2,200 tons per day.
-Six eruptive events, recorded during 11 and 15-16 February, produced ash plumes that rose 1-1.2 km above the summit and drifted SE, E, and NE.
-The Alert Level remained at 3 (on a 5-level scale), and the public was warned to stay 1 km away from both craters.
+The Japan Meteorological Agency (JMA) reported ongoing eruptive activity at Minamidake Crater (Aira Caldera?s Sakurajima volcano) during 10-17 March.
+Nightly crater incandescence was visible in webcam images during 10-14 March.
+An explosion at 1706 on 11 March generated an ash plume that rose 600 m straight up above the crater rim and merged into weather clouds.
+The explosion ejected large blocks 600-900 m from the vent.
+An eruptive event at 2027 on 13 March generated an ash plume that rose 1.2 km above the crater rim and drifted SW.
+An eruptive event at 1757 on 16 March generated an ash plume that rose 2.2 km above the crater rim.
+The Alert Level remained at 3 (on a 5-level scale), and the public was warned to stay 1 km away from both the Minimadake and Showa craters.

 Source: Japan Meteorological Agency (JMA)

-The Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG) reported that the eruption at Dukono was ongoing during 12-18 February.
-Daily white-and-gray ash plumes rose 100-1,500 m above the crater rim and drifted in multiple directions.
+The Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG) reported that activity at Dukono was high during 2025.
+The monitoring network recorded a range of 60-394 daily eruptive events (227 events/day average), with ash-and-gas plumes rising 200-2,500 m above the summit.
+Rumbling and booming sounds were reported during 12-13 March.
+Daily gas-and-ash plumes during 12-18 March generally rose up to 2.5 km above the summit and drifted NW, W, and SW.
+Plumes on 16 March rose higher; at 1346 and at 1442 dense gray ash plumes rose 3-3.1 km above the crater rim that drifted W and NW.
 The Alert Level remained at Level 2 (on a scale of 1-4) and the public was warned to stay 4 km away from the Malupang Warirang Crater.

 Source: Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG, also known as CVGHM)